 Especially in a product marketed to children, we would prefer the brand to use whole fruits for flavoring instead of “natural flavors.”

-Overall, we don’t recommend Hiya Vitamins due to the inclusion of natural flavors, but we do find this brand to be effectively formulated and to be the best children’s multivitamin we’ve reviewed to date on Illuminate Health (as we’ll explain further in the next section).
+Overall, we don’t currently recommend Hiya Vitamins due to the inclusion of natural flavors, but we consider this to be the healthiest children's multivitamin we've reviewed to date on Illuminate Health.

-The ingredients in Flintstones Gummy Vitamins are shown above.
+The ingredients in Flintstones Gummy Vitamins are shown below:

 This is one of the most popular multivitamins for children, and is marketed as “Pediatricians’ #1 Choice.”